stellar/stellar-protocol/ecosystem/sep-00xx.md

 ## Example

-Encoding XDR messages as base64 can be done consistently in the following languages.
-These are examples, not an exhaustive list.
+These examples of base64-encoding XDR messages perform the encoding per the above specification.
+These are examples, not an exhaustive list of all programming langauges that are known to support the standard.

 ### Go
 ```go